710wonderdev/710wonderdev/README.md

 Skills: C / C++ / C# / UNREAL ENGINE / GAME DEVELOPMENT / TESTING

-- 🔭 I’m currently working on  a new Unreal Engine game
+- 🔭 I’m currently working on a new Nintendo project
-- 🌱 I’m currently learning about game engine architecture
+- 🌱 I’m currently learning more about Unreal Engine
 - 📫 How to reach me: 710wonderdev@gmail.com
 - 😄 Pronouns: she/her